 PROFESSIONAL DRESS AND CONDUCT

 Professionalism requires proper dress and conduct and adherence to professional ethics.
 The student is expected to conform to the dress and conduct standards of the cooperating school.
-The student should not wear tongue jewelry, denim or athletic clothing, clothing which exposes the midriff, low-cut blouses/tops, and/or short skirts in the cooperating schools.
-In addition, students will be encouraged to minimize jewelry of all sorts, especially piercings which are unacceptable in many schools.
-All students must wear a Viterbo University name tag.
+All students must wear a Viterbo University nametag.

 PROFESSIONAL ETHICS